-Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities

-Social work practitioners engaged in management and policy practice have developed the capacity to organize, manage, and support efforts relative to assessing the needs of diverse individuals, families, groups, organizations, and communities.
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities and support efforts relative to assessing the needs of diverse individuals, families, groups, organizations, and communities.
 They have the skills to develop and implement organizational, program, and policy evaluations and to create program and strategic plans to meet the current and future needs of the populations served by organizations, the organizations themselves, and the communities that are impacted, given the rapid and ongoing changes in organizational environmental forces.